23 Oct

 Posted by: Jen Lowe

-The Bank of Canada’s preferred core inflation measures, the trim and median core rates, exclude the more volatile price movements to assess the level of underlying inflation.
-The CPI trim slowed two ticks to 3.2% in February, and the median also declined two ticks to 3.1% from year-ago levels, as shown in the chart below.
+The Bank of Canada’s preferred measures of core inflation, the trim and median core rates, excludes the more volatile price movements to assess the level of underlying inflation.
+The CPI trim accelerated to 2.9% in May, following a downwardly revised 2.8% rise the previous month.
+The CPI median rose two ticks to 2.8%.
+Both measures of core inflation surprised economists on the high side.

 Bottom Line